 Action # Title Description Total Funds Contributing 3.1 Parent Center Maintain the Lost Hills Union School District Parent Center to facilitate home to school communication to increase parent engagement, with emphasis on increasing parent engagement of low income, foster youth, and English Learner parents.
-Funds will cover the cost of supplies. \$1,200.00 Yes 3.2 School Community Coordinator Provide a School Community Coordinator for parent engagement, with emphasis on increasing parent engagement of low income, foster youth, and English Learner parents.
-(Increase work schedule from 7 hours per day to 8 hours per day). \$50,523.00 Yes 3.3 Parent Resources and Training Provide parents with the resources and training to strengthen learning at home.
-Focus on addressing the needs of low income, foster youth, and English Learner parents (PIQE Program). \$15,000.00 Yes 3.4 Interpretation/Transla tion Provide interpretation at all parent conferences for parents who do not speak English to ensure their appropriate participation in their children's education. \$2,000.00 Yes 3.5 Childcare and Snacks for Parent Meetings Provide snacks and childcare during parent meetings with an emphasis on increasing parent engagement of low income, foster youth, and English Learner parents. \$4,457.00 Yes 3.6 Parent Recognitions for Parental Involvement Provide recognition for parents who are consistently involved in their children's education to encourage them and other parents to continue to participate. \$5,000.00 Yes 3.7 Student Information System Continue to contract services with web based student information system Aeries Eagle Software.
-Provide teachers and office staff with \$6,771.00 No
+Funds will cover the cost of supplies. \$4,000.00 Yes 3.2 School Community Coordinator Provide a School Community Coordinator for parent engagement, with emphasis on increasing parent engagement of low income, foster youth, and English Learner parents.
+(Increase work schedule from 7 hours per day to 8 hours per day). \$58,154.00 Yes 3.3 Parent Resources and Training Provide parents with the resources and training to strengthen learning at home.
+Focus on addressing the needs of low income, foster youth, and English Learner parents (PIQE Program).
+Include parent training and resources on the importance of regular school attendance.
+Additionally, hold some meetings on Saturdays when more parents are able to attend. \$15,000.00 Yes 3.4 Interpretation/Transla tion Provide interpretation at all parent conferences for parents who do not speak English to ensure their appropriate participation in their children's education. \$2,000.00 Yes 3.5 Childcare and Snacks for Parent Meetings Provide snacks and childcare during parent meetings with an emphasis on increasing parent engagement of low income, foster youth, and English Learner parents. \$5,457.00 Yes 3.6 Parent Recognitions for Parental Involvement Provide recognition for parents who are consistently involved in their children's education to encourage them and other parents to continue to participate. \$5,000.00 Yes

-Action # Title Description Total Funds Contributing training.
+Action # Title Description Total Funds Contributing 3.7 Student Information System Continue to contract services with web based student information system Aeries Eagle Software.
+Provide teachers and office staff with training.
 We moved from an inexpensive SIS to Aeries.
-Aeries added supplemental services to unduplicated pupils to improve school to home communication and parent engagement.
-3.8 District Website Maintain the District Website to provide parents with more up-to-date resources and information related to education, the district, and their children's schools. \$6,336.00 No 3.9 Monthly Parent Engagement Events Hold monthly parent/family engagement events with an emphasis on increasing parent engagement of low income, foster youth, and English Learner parents. \$10,000.00 Yes
+Aeries added supplemental services to unduplicated pupils to improve school to home communication and parent engagement. \$6,771.00 No 3.8 District Website Maintain the District Website to provide parents with more up-to-date resources and information related to education, the district, and their children's schools. \$7,000.00 No 3.9 Monthly Parent Engagement Events Hold monthly parent/family engagement events with an emphasis on increasing parent engagement of low income, foster youth, and English Learner parents. \$15,000.00 Yes

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]